- 1. Introduction

 There are various formal information sharing agreements in Cambridgeshire under the Cambridgeshire Information Sharing Framework, which includes the following though not limited to: Safer Peterborough Partnership, Cambridgeshire and Peterborough Safeguarding Adults Boards, Multi-Agency Safeguarding Hub (MASH).

 Each agency will ensure that when it shares information about hoarding, this is done on a ‘need to know’ basis and that all information is transferred in a secure format.
 This means for example that CFRS will share information with the housing provider and vice versa.
 If the housing is provided by a private landlord efforts will be made to share the information with the landlord in the interest of mitigating risk.
-If it is a more significant case of hoarding, information may also be shared with Cambridgeshire and Peterborough Safeguarding Adults Board.
+If it is a more significant case of hoarding, information may also be shared with Cambridgeshire and Peterborough Safeguarding Board.

 For the purposes of this protocol we have adopted the following principle:

-- Adults have a right to independence, choice and self-determination.
+Adults have a right to independence, choice and self-determination.
 This right extends to them being able to have control over information about themselves and to determine what information is shared.
-Therefore the person’s written consent should be obtained before sharing information and it should routinely be explained what information may be shared with other people or organisations.
+Therefore the person’s written consent should be obtained before sharing information and it should routinely be explained what information may be shared with other people or organizations.
 The person’s wishes should always be considered.

 People ‘at risk’ within the terms of the Care Act 2014

 Acting to protect a person who under the Care Act 2014 would be deemed to be an adult at risk is based on the general principle that any incident of suspected or actual abuse may need to be shared with relevant others.
-Where members of the person’s family, children or older relatives, or neighbours, are at risk, the matter is dealt with in the best interests of those people and if necessary information is shared without the consent of the person with the hoarding behaviour.
+Where members of the person’s family, children or older relatives, or neighbors, are at risk, the matter is dealt with in the best interests of those people and if necessary information is shared without the consent of the person with the hoarding behavior.

-In the case of an adult at risk within the terms of the Care Act 2014, it is important to remember that information given to an individual member of staff belongs to the organisation and not to that individual member of staff.
+In the case of an adult at risk within the terms of the Care Act 2014, it is important to remember that information given to an individual member of staff belongs to the organization and not to that individual member of staff.
 An individual member of staff cannot give personal assurance of confidentiality to a person at risk.